On This Page

 - Weight: 335 grams, with aluminium covers 310 grams

 RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
 Later products included speciality and nostalgic type films for the photo hobbyist market.
-More 35 Classic
+35 Classic

 After the bankrupcy of RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
+Later products included speciality and nostalgic type films for the photo hobbyist market. in 1982 the successor company RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
 Later products included speciality and nostalgic type films for the photo hobbyist market.
-More in 1982 the successor company RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
+Fototechnic was able to retrieve the RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
 Later products included speciality and nostalgic type films for the photo hobbyist market.
-More Fototechnic was able to retrieve the RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
-Later products included speciality and nostalgic type films for the photo hobbyist market.
-More 35 SE / TE production tools.
+35 SE / TE production tools.

 These were then shipped from Singapore to Germany and in 1990 used for the production of the Classic.